 It is very common for communities to have two primary service provides – a cable operator and a telecom/DSL provider – typically serving the densely populated core areas and leaving many residents and businesses without an adequate and affordable option, or any option at all.
 There is a very basic reason why this status quo is not addressed by commercial providers.
 There is little incentive for them to further invest in upgrading or extending their networks.
 The business case payoff is just not there.
 They have already captured the most lucrative portion of your market.
 This is not a criticism of commercial ISPs – that is just a business decision.

 To change the broadband status quo requires municipalities to take the initiative – but how?

 The Traditional Approach

-Many municipalities that have considered this problem have concluded that if the commercial ISPs will not provide the needed service quality and coverage, then the municipality will need to create a new network to provide broadband service.
+Many communities that have considered this problem have concluded that if the commercial ISPs will not provide the needed service quality and coverage, then the municipality or county will need to create a new network to provide broadband service.
 The traditional approach follows a model of becoming a new service provider that competes with the incumbent ISPs.
 This can be done as a community broadband network or by building a new network through a municipal utility and, in fact, a number of municipalities have done this, albeit with mixed success.